sverrejb/sverre.me/content/blog/2025-08-20-mac-sleep-bluetooth.md

 ## The Problem

 Often I use my wireless headphones around the house while doing chores, and when walking the dog around the block.
-And it is *super annoying* when I go in and out of bluetooth range of my macbook and the earphones anounce "Disconnected!" and "Connected!" reapeatedly.
+And it is *super annoying* when I go in and out of the bluetooth range of my macbook and the earphones announce "Disconnected!" and "Connected!" reapeatedly.
 When my macbook is in sleep mode I obviously do not want to connect my earphones to it!

 ## What Should Exist But Doesn't